Philly Cheesesteaks

 Step-By-Step Instructions

-Place the meat in the freezer for 35 to 45 minutes (having the meat partially frozen makes it easier to slice).
-Using a sharp knife, slice the steak as thinly as possible against the grain.
-(If necessary, cut the steak in half horizontally first to create manageable pieces.
-This helps ensure the slices aren’t too long.)
+Freeze the meat for 35 to 45 minutes to make slicing easier.
+Using a sharp knife, slice the steak thinly against the grain.
+If needed, halve the steak horizontally first for shorter, more manageable pieces.

 thinly sliced sirloin steak on large wood cutting board

 Mound the meat on the cutting board and chop it coarsely with a knife 15 to 20 times.
-Season the meat with ¾ teaspoon salt and ½ teaspoon pepper.
+Season the meat with salt and black pepper.

 sirloin steak coarsely chopped on wood cutting board